 Pentagon Force Protection Agency

 Established on 3 May 2002 to succeed the Defense Protective Service.
-DoD Directive 5105.68, 5 December 2013, updated on 22 May 2019, placed the agency under the authority, direction, and control of the Chief Management Officer of the Department of Defense.
+DoD Directive 5105.68, 5 December 2013, updated on 22 May 2019, placed the agency under the authority, direction, and control of the Director of Administration and Management.